-Getty Fire Threatens Homes, Snarls Traffic In LA As Blazes Rage On Farther North
+Northern California Blaze Grows As Firefighters Prepare For New Winds

 Thank you to @LAFD for ongoing response. pic.twitter.com/6Qa4youAhW

+When asked where the efforts are now compared to 24 hours ago, Cal Fire spokesman Jonathan Cox said firefighters are "at that cusp of cautious optimism.
+What we are contending with is that ping pong effect of the wind right now."

-So far, there have been no reports of casualties in either fire.
+So far, there have been no reports of deaths in either fire.

 Still, even before the ignition of the Getty Fire early Monday, the sheer scale and number of wildfires confronting California — including Santa Clarita's Tick Fire — prompted Gov. Gavin Newsom to declare a statewide emergency Sunday.